input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-4.md

     The residual amount is the amount that should be left over having paid for the transaction fee
-    and the registration fee (as given in the protocol parameters `protocol.json`).
+    and the Key deposit (as given in the protocol parameters `protocol.json`).

     Sign the transaction with both the payment- and stake- signing keys: